 4. Pierre-Auguste Renoir, Gabrielle in a Red Dress

-red dresses in art, Pierre-Auguste Renoir, Gabrielle in a Red Dress, 1908, Harvard Art Museum
+Pierre-Auguste Renoir, Gabrielle in a Red Dress, 1908, Harvard Art Museum, Cambridge, MA, USA.

-Pierre-Auguste Renoir painted Gabrielle Renard more than 200 times.
-In several of the portraits, she wears the same informal, square-necked gown, as the one seen here.
-By 1908, she had been employed in Renoir’s household for 14 years, as a nanny, housekeeper, model, and companion to the aging artist.
+Pierre-Auguste Renoir portrayed Gabrielle Renard in over 200 works.
+In a number of these images, she appears dressed in the same simple, square-necked dress as the one shown here.
+By 1908, she had been part of Renoir’s household for 14 years, serving not only as a nanny and housekeeper but also as a model and close companion to the aging painter.

 This painting’s gold and brownish-red palette, loose brushwork, and stylized, heavy forms typify Renoir’s late work.
 He adopted the style in response to the ancient murals of Pompeii and Herculaneum, which he had seen in Naples.